Using a credit card internationally

 Added safety: If your Capital One credit card gets stolen or lost while you’re abroad, you can easily lock the card.
 And if you find it, you can unlock it just as easily.

-Keep in mind that you may also need a credit card to make reservations for things such as hotel rooms and rental cars.
+- Required for reservations: You may need a credit card to make reservations for things such as hotel rooms and rental cars.

 Thinking about using a credit card on your next international trip?
 Here are the answers to some common questions about using a credit card abroad: